 The medications used at opiate detox centers in Atlanta include:

 Methadone: Using it tricks the brain into thinking it’s receiving opiates.
 Thus, this reduces withdrawal symptoms and drug cravings.

 Naltrexone: If a person taking Naltrexone takes opiates, it will then block the effects they normally cause.
 In turn, this will take away the incentive to use them.
 As a result, this aids in reducing cravings for the drug.

 Most insurance companies recognize that substance use disorders are an illness that requires formal treatment.
 Therefore, you should contact your insurance company and find out what type of treatment programs they cover.
 Furthermore, you can learn what cost there may be to you as well.
 Typically, types of treatment covered by insurance plans often include detox, residential, outpatient, and aftercare programs for instance.
 Moreover, as a note, many companies require that customers receive pre-authorization before beginning treatment in order for it to be covered.

 If you are covered by Medicaid, contact them to find out what options they provide.
 Fortunately, nearly 12 percent of those over age 18 who participate in Medicaid have a substance use disorder.
 Therefore, many of them benefit from the treatment coverage provided.

 If you suffer from addiction to opiates, you may not know where to turn for help.
 The Retreat of Atlanta provides a team of clinicians and medical personnel that provides around-the-clock care for people who need to detox from opiates.
 We also allow clients to use our Columbus, Athens and Alpharetta location if it is best for them.
+We offer Aetna, Tufts or Beacon Health for coverage.
 Our Atlanta detox center helps ease the symptoms of opiate withdrawal, helps identify the cause of your addiction, and develops a relapse prevention plan.